01 of 09

-The Veneto region is dominated by Venice, whose position as a great merchant city has had a tremendous influence on the region's cuisine; trade with the Arabs led to the introduction of rice, which rapidly became a dominant element in the regional diet.
-The same commerce also brought baccalà (salted, dried codfish) from the north, and it, too, plays an extremely important role in the Venetian diet, as do beans and polenta.
+The Veneto region is dominated by Venice, whose position as a great merchant city tremendously influenced the region's cuisine.
+Trade with the Arabs led to the introduction of rice, which rapidly became a dominant element in the regional diet.
+The same commerce also brought baccalà (salted, dried codfish) from the north which, along with beans and polenta, plays an extremely important role in the Venetian diet.

-Inland, in addition to fish, you'll find meats, including beef, pork, and, in some areas, horse.
-And if you continue further inland, up into the Alps, you'll find some spectacular game.
-Don't be surprised if it's offered as a goulash, because following Venice's decline the region became an Austro-Hungarian Province, and there are many Central European elements in inland cuisine.
+Inland, you'll also find meats, including beef, pork, and in some areas, horse.
+If you continue further inland up into the Alps, you'll find some spectacular game.
+Don't be surprised if it's offered as a goulash, because following Venice's decline, the region became an Austro-Hungarian Province, and there are many Central European elements in inland cuisine.

 07 of 09

 Trentino-Alto Adige sits astride the cultural border between Italy and Germany.
 The southern half of the region (Trentino) is ethnically Italian, whereas the northern half (Alto Adige, or Südtirol) is ethnically—and linguistically—Germanic.
 The entire region was part of the Austro-Hungarian Empire until Italy annexed it at the end of World War I. There has been remarkably little integration since then, and the cuisines of the two areas remain distinct.